Minor league cities fighting back against contraction plan

 “I’m writing to every municipality affected by this,” he said.
 “These are community centers.
 Dodd Stadium is a community center.
 To me, this is a stab in the back.”

 Mike Quill, the mayor of Auburn, New York, said his city also was caught by surprise.
-It owns both the single-A Doubledays, another team on the contraction list, and the park in which they play, which was just upgraded with a new artificial turf field.
+It owns both the Class A Doubledays, another team on the contraction list, and the park in which they play, which was just upgraded with a new artificial turf field.

 “I know other clubs are in the midst of multimillion-dollar renovation projects,” he said.
 “What happens with those now?
 I’m more than interested in looking at what we can do.
 I’d be really interested in talking with (Nystrom).”